padeir0/millipascal/src/readme.md

 representations are each in a separate folder: `hir`, `mir` and `module`.
 Additionally, `type` is a representation of types that is used in all other representations.
-The package `core` itself has the Error data structure.
+The package `core` itself has the Error data structure, and this compiler has very bad error messages, my advice is just to not write incorrect code.

 `hir` and `mir` directories have the same structure, each carries a `checker` module that does semantic validation